 You can always just add your health-related habits to your usual habit tracker and have such a cluster for all your habits.

-Just be careful with doing this – tracking too many habits can become a chore and be too overwhelming.
+Just be careful with this – tracking too many habits can become a chore and overwhelming.

 This is my little book tracker.
 Here I will be writing the books I read until I name all the books.
 Yeah, I know there aren’t that many here, but I’m starting up on my reading with small steps.

 These kinds of trackers are great as yearly pages when let’s say you put yourself a goal to read a certain amount of books, and you fill it up as you go during the year.
 It feels pretty satisfying to have all the books named once the year is over.